WWBN/AVideo-Encoder-Network/README.md

 The use is the same as using a simple encoder, but this tool will help you choose the best encoder at the time of encoding.

-After choosing the encoder you wish to use use the instructions contained here https://github.com/DanielnetoDotCom/YouPHPTube-Encoder/wiki/How-to-submit-videos-to-the-encoder
+After choosing the encoder you wish to use use the instructions contained here https://github.com/DanielnetoDotCom/AVideo-Encoder/wiki/How-to-submit-videos-to-the-encoder

-We have it installed it here with 2 encoders https://network.youphptube.com/
+We have it installed it here with 2 encoders https://network.avideo.com/

 # How to install

-We have created a similar installer as YouPHPTube installer. on the first time you tried to access the page you will be directed to the installation page.
+We have created a similar installer as AVideo installer. on the first time you tried to access the page you will be directed to the installation page.

 # How to add or remove encoders to the network